afelix-95/mslearn-cognitive-vision/instructions/05-exercise-explore-image-analysis.md

 5. Return to your downloaded images folder and drag the `note.jpg` file into the **Drag and drop a file here** box, or select **Browse for a file** and retrieve the `note.jpg` file from the location you saved it to your local computer.

     Observe the results.
 This image contains handwritten text, demonstrating that the OCR engine can extract printed or handwritten text.
-If you select the **JSON** tab, you will see the `style` property under `appearance` has the name of `handwriting`, indicating the API detected the text as handwritten.

-    ```json
-    "appearance": {
-        "style": {
-            "name": "handwriting",
-            "confidence": 1
-        }
-    }
-    ```

 ## Image retrieval

 In this task, you use the **Image retrieval** functionality of Azure Computer Vision.
 Image retrieval in Image Analysis 4.0 uses vectorization to match your search text more efficiently with images in a photo album in Azure Blob storage.
 Image retrieval enables you to search pictures for content using natural language queries.

-1. Return to the home page of Vision Studio, then select the **Search photos with natural language** tile under the **Image analysis** tab.
+1. Return to the home page of Vision Studio, then select the **Search photos with image retrieval** tile under the **Image analysis** tab.

     ![The Search photos with natural language tile is displayed.](../media/05-vision-studio-image-analysis-search-photos.png)